Nomkid/littlebiglogic/wiki/computing-components/analog-integer-arithmetic/README.md

 ![image](eq2.png)

 The pink OR gate is in max value mode.
 The other OR gates are in add mode.
-The AND gate is in add mode.
+The AND gate is in multiply mode.
 This will work for positive and negative analog values.
 It will output an analog value of 100% if the values are equal, 0% otherwise.

 ### Inf direction combiner equality